 Yes, you can submit up to three books.

 No. Due to the number of entries we’re unable to provide feedback on every entry.

 This is an acquisitive award.
 Books will be returned to non-finalists who include a prepaid, self-addressed envelope with their book submission.
 Winner and finalist books will remain in the Award archives for public access and exhibition.
 We also encourage entrants to submit a copy to the Asia Pacific Photobook Archive.

 Momento Pro book discount

 Entries can be printed via any method or service.
-Should you wish to print a copy with Momento Pro, we are offering 40% discount on books that are entered into the Awards.
+Should you wish to print a copy with Momento Pro, we offer a 30% discount on standard books that are entered into the Awards.
 This applies to books from our standard Momento Pro book range.
-Custom orders are also eligible for a discount but a quote is required first.
-Orders must be placed by phone before 17 December 2018, and will be submitted directly to the Awards.
-Should you wish to view your book prior to submission you will need to order by 10 December and pay for delivery.
-New Zealand residents, please visit the New Zealand website instead.
+Custom orders are not eligible for this discount.

 Orders must be placed by phone with our Customer Service Team in Australia or by our Service Representative in New Zealand.
 Custom book orders must be placed by phone before 5.00pm on 6 January 2020, while Standard book orders must be placed by phone before 5.00pm on 20 January 2020.
 The time is based on AEST in Australia or Wellington time in New Zealand.